ibm-cloud-docs/cloud-object-storage/basics/immutable.md

 ## Using the console
 {: #console}

-Retention policies can be added to new or existing buckets, and cannot be removed.
-For a new bucket, ensure you are creating the bucket in a supported region, and then choose the **Add retention policy** option.
-For an existing bucket, navigate to configuration settings and click the **Create policy** button below the bucket retention policy section.
+Retention policies can be added to new or existing empty buckets, and cannot be removed.
+For a new bucket, ensure you are creating the bucket in a [supported region](/docs/services/cloud-object-storage/basics/services.html#service-availability), and then choose the **Add retention policy** option.
+For an existing bucket, ensure that it has no objects and then navigate to configuration settings and click the **Create policy** button below the bucket retention policy section.
 In either case, set a minimum, maximum, and default retention periods.

 ## Using the REST API, Libraries, and SDKs
 {: #sdk}